 Archive Level III data are a specific set of products which are generated each volume scan.
-Each RPG from the 159 NWS CONUS and DoD WSR-88D sites distribute the Archive Level III set of products to the NCEI.
+Each RPG distributes the Archive Level III set of products to the NCEI.
 This process, which is part of the Radar Product Central Collection/Distribution Service (RPCCDS), also makes these products available to other users besides NCEI.